DanRuta/jsNet/README.md

 Check the changelog to see the history of added features.

 ##### Short term
 The next big feature will be WebAssembly support.
-This will arive in version 3.0, when feature parity with the JavaScript version will be reached (Pool layers are left).
+This will arive in version 3.0, when feature parity with the JavaScript version will be reached.
 You can keep track of progress on the dev branch.

 ##### Long term
 Once that is done, I will be experimenting with some further, equally effective optimizations.